History & Philosophy

 The concept of a Christian community is the basis of school life at Sophia Academy; at the heart of our school is the spirit of servant leadership.
 Judeo-Christian principles and teachings provide the basis for the development of personal faith and moral development.

 To understand the world around us and to develop compassion, we incorporate numerous service opportunities, mission trips and Bible studies.
-We supplement the curriculum from the Council for Spiritual and Ethical Education with our monthly character trait program.
+Click here for more info on religous education curriculum.

 Our school crest symbolizes our values.
 The lamb represents Jesus – we are his children.
 The Bible is the foundation for our Judeo-Christian teaching and principles.
 The dove symbolizes peace and our goal to encourage peacemakers.
 The lamp says we are called to be the light in the world.